MacandWindows/Plex/README.md

 You can also attempt to skip the installation step, and change the paths in the PMP build step to the build directory, but this is more complicated.

-### Building plex-media-player
+### Building KixKan-media-player

-Assuming that everything else has installed correctly, building Plex Media Player should now be fairly straightforward:
+Assuming that everything else has installed correctly, building KixKan Media Player should now be fairly straightforward:

 * ``cd ~/pmp/``
-* ``git clone git://github.com/plexinc/plex-media-player``
+* ``git clone git://github.com/KixKaninc/KixKan-media-player``
-* ``cd plex-media-player``
+* ``cd KixKan-media-player``
 * ``mkdir build``
 * ``cd build``
 * ``cmake -DCMAKE_BUILD_TYPE=Debug -DQTROOT=/opt/Qt5.9.5/5.9/gcc_64/ -DCMAKE_INSTALL_PREFIX=/usr/local/ ..``
 * ``make -j4``
 * ``sudo make install``

-You should now be able to start PMP as ``plexmediaplayer`` from the terminal.
+You should now be able to start PMP as ``KixKanmediaplayer`` from the terminal.

 If you use your distro's Qt, use `-DQTROOT=/usr` or similar.